Inference-time Stochastic Ranking with Risk Control: Preliminaries

 \section{Preliminaries}

 In this section, we begin by outlining the notation used throughout the paper.
-Next, we provide a formal definition of a LTR model, which consists of a scoring function and a ranking model.
-Following that, we introduce definitions for utility and exposure-based fairness measures within the context of Learning to Rank (LTR).
+Next, we formally define an LTR model, which consists of a scoring function and a ranking model.
+Following that, we introduce definitions for utility and amortized indivudal fairness measures within the context of Learning to Rank (LTR).
 Lastly, we conclude this section by presenting our problem statement.

 \textbf{Notations.} For a query $q$, there exists $n_q$ candidate documents $\mathcal{D}^q = \{d_1^q,...,d_{n_q}^q\}$ to be ranked.
 Each document $d_i^q$ is described by a tuple $(\mathbf{x}_i^q,\rho(d_i^q))$, where the feature vector $\mathbf{x}_i^q \in \mathcal{X}$ describes the item and its relationship to the query $q$.
 For example, features used in e-commerce search can include the price of the item and the average price of items clicked from the query.
 And $\rho(d_i^q)$ is the relevance of document $d_i^q$ annotated by human experts.
 We assume that the relevance is given for each item corresponding to the queries in the training, validation and calibration set, but unknown for the test set.
 For simplicity of notation, we will omit the subscript $i$ and the superscript $q$ when they are not necessary.
-A top-K ranking $\mathbf{y}=[y_1,...,y_K] \in \mathcal{Y}$ is a sorted list of $K$ items, where $y_k=d$ means item $d$ is ranked at the $k$-th position in $\mathbf{y}$, where $\mathcal{Y}$ is the space of permutations.
+A top-K ranking $\mathbf{y}=[y_1,...,y_K] \in \mathcal{Y}$ is a sorted list of $K$ items, where $y_k=d$ means item $d$ is ranked at the $k$-th position in $\mathbf{y}$, where $\mathcal{Y}$ is the space of top-k ranking lists.
 Let $\mathbf{y}_{1:k}$ be the sublist including first $k\le K$ elements of $\mathbf{y}$.